 The global economy continues to stabilize with growth driven by expansion in the American economy.
-Global trade in goods and positive trends in prices in the commodity cycle are key drivers underpinning this global stabilization, which is also benefiting from global inflation rates trending down to more align with central bank targets.
+Global trade in goods and positive trends in prices in the commodity cycle are key drivers underpinning this global stabilization, which is also benefiting from global inflation rates trending down to better align with central bank targets.

-In New Zealand, log prices continue to struggle with export A grade logs holding flat at \$113NZD/m3 during August and September (latest data available).
-This weakness continued to be driven by China's struggles in the housing sector where current unsold stock takes a significant amount of time to be absorbed by markets.
-Small signs of positive news in Chinese demand are evident for higher quality logs used in furniture and packaging rather than construction.
+In New Zealand, log prices continue to struggle with export A grade logs holding flat at \$113NZD/m3 during August and September.
+This weakness continued to be driven by China's struggling housing sector where current unsold stock takes a significant amount of time to be absorbed by markets.
+Small signs of positive news in Chinese demand are evident for higher-quality logs.

-The Australian domestic housing market, a key driver of Australian forest products demand, experienced a year over year decrease in new dwelling approvals in August (latest data available) at 166,2233 approvals which is down 3.3% from the previous period.
+The Australian domestic housing market, a key driver of Australian forest products demand, experienced a year-over-year decrease in new dwelling approvals in August (latest data available) at 166,233 approvals which is down 3.3% from the previous period.
 Monthly approvals in August of 13,991 indicated a drop of 4.0% when compared to July.
 Annual approvals still remain substantially below the 240,000 per year target set by the government.